hfdavidyu/academic-kickstart/content/publication/Bayesian-Inference-on-the-Radio-quietness-of-Gamma-ray-Pulsars/index.md

 +++
-title = "Bayesian Inference on the Radio Quietness of Gamma Ray Pulsars" date = 2018-04-01T23:30:03+08:00 draft = false
+title = "Bayesian Inference on the Radio-quietness of Gamma-ray Pulsars" date = 2018-04-01T23:30:03+08:00 draft = false